Before we begin our article, let’s begin with a teaser to get you interested.

 In traditional economics, and as a result much of traditional management theory, we’ve assumed that people are “wholly rational beings” who always act to maximize wealth.
 For example, given a choice between two jobs, classical theory suggests we’d always take the higher-paying one.

 But newer fields such as behavioral economics and cognitive psychology tell us that’s not always true.
-If you’re familiar with Freakonomics (the book) or Freakonomics (the NPR radio show), or the book Predictably Irrational by Dan Ariely, you know the traditional model overly simplifies human behavior and as a result often gets it wrong when talking about our motivating drives, when predicting what we will do, and when attempting to explain why we do it.
+If you’re familiar with Freakonomics (the book) or Freakonomics (the NPR radio show), or the book Predictably Irrational by Dan Ariely, or the book Thinking, Fast and Slow by Nobel Prize-winning behavioral economist Daniel Kahneman, you know the traditional model overly simplifies human behavior and as a result often gets it wrong when talking about our motivating drives, when predicting what we will do, and when attempting to explain why we do it.

 In short, humans often do things that seem at odds with a model that assumes we always act to maximize external stimuli.
 Instead, there are many instances in which internal, intrinsic factors motivate us–sometimes in seeming opposition to external carrot/stick factors.